surma/surma.dev/content/things/rust-to-webassembly.md

 + strip = "debuginfo"
 |||

-If you need super finegrained control, you can go back and disable stripping in `rustc` altogether and use `llvm-strip` manually (or `wasm-strip` from [wabt]).
+If you need super fine-grained control, you can go back and disable stripping in `rustc` altogether and use `llvm-strip` manually (or `wasm-strip` from [wabt]).
 This allows you control over which custom sections should be kept around.

 ```
 $ llvm-strip --keep-section=name target/wasm32-unknown-unknown/release/my_project.wasm